 As you know, Leningrad is under siege.
-Our brothers have suffered for a long time, trapped and many are starving.
+Our brothers have suffered for a long time, trapped and, by now, starving.
 This is our chance to help them.
-Our intelligence reports the activity of a new breed of German tank operating in the area.
+NKVD reports the activity of a new breed of German tank operating in the area.
 These Tigers are not like any tank you will have seen; they are very dangerous, but prone to technical difficulties.
 If you encounter them, be very careful.
-Needless to say if you capture one, then use it.
+Needless to say, if you capture one, then use it on the enemy before turning it in to NKVD, where we might learn more about them.

+Now, Comrade Commandant, let us save our brave comrades!